 Coal Mine Methane

-Coal mines leak methane - in fact they leak more than the world’s gas industry or the world’s oil industry.
+Coal mines leak methane - in fact they leak a similar amount every year to the world’s gas industry or the world’s oil industry.

 Methane leaks are supercharging the climate crisis